 First thing’s first, let’s talk about how long cicadas will be around for.
 There are two types of cicadas: annual cicadas (also called dog day cicadas) and periodical cicadas (also known as 13 or 17-year cicadas).

-Periodical cicadas live underground for either 13 or 17 years and emerge in either May or June.
-Then, they’re around for 4 to 6 weeks before burrowing underground again.
+Periodical cicadas live underground as nymphs for either 13 or 17 years and emerge in either May or June.
+Then, they’re around for 4 to 6 weeks during which time they breed and lay eggs for the next generation in the stems of trees, causing 'flagging, damage.

 Annual cicadas come out later in the year (July and August) and stick around for about 2 to 4 weeks.